Connecticut Trade Schools & Colleges

 How popular are certificate and associate degree programs among Connecticut students?

-Smiling woman sitting on park bench with laptop and holding a coffee cupIn 2017-2018, 19.2 percent of all credentials awarded by Connecticut colleges and universities were undergraduate certificates or associate degrees, according to a report from the Office of Higher Education.
+Woman sitting outdoors with laptop and coffee cupIn 2017-2018, 19.2 percent of all credentials awarded by Connecticut colleges and universities were undergraduate certificates or associate degrees, according to a report from the Office of Higher Education.
 The total numbers broke down this way:

 • Certificate, less than one year: 1,906